Background

 Four different research thrusts associated with the research done by DOE scientists.
 Figure source: Bioenergy Research Centers 2022 Program Update (page 3).

-Specific need addressed by our proposal
+Initial need addressed by our proposal

 The increasing availability of large bioenergy crop, soil and environmental data sets promises major new opportunities to obtain this knowledge by fusing and analyzing this data to discover constitutive relationships that link key parameters such as genotype and soil microbiome to crop yield and water stress resiliency.